-We travelled to her place of work, to see whether her car was in the car park, it was not.
-We drove past the top of Big I Am’s road.
+We travelled to her place of work to see whether her car was in the car park, it was not.
+We drove past the top of Mr Big I Am’s road.
 Her car was nowhere to be seen.

 ‘Where have you been?’
 I shouted.

-She wanted to know what our problem was.
-She was an adult she didn’t need to check in with us.
+‘What’s your problem?’
+She was an adult she did not need to check in with us.